 The magnetic compass depends on its directive force upon the horizontal component of the magnetic field of the earth.
 As the north magnetic pole is approached in the Arctic, the horizontal component becomes progressively weaker until at some point the magnetic compass becomes useless as a direction measuring device."
 If the compass must be used the error should be checked frequently by celestial observation and, as the rate of change of variation increases as the pole is approached, reference must be made to the variation curve or rose on the chart.
+The best magnetic compass used in Arctic is Sestrel Major that still needs many adjustments.

 The gyro compass is as reliable in the Arctic as it is in more southerly latitudes, to a latitude of about 70°N. North of 70°N special care must be taken in checking its accuracy.
 Even with the compensation given by the latitude corrector on certain makes of compass, the gyro continues to lose horizontal force until, north of about 85°N, it becomes unusable.
 The manual for the gyro compass should be consulted before entering higher latitudes.
 The numerous alterations in course and speed and collisions with ice can have an adverse effect on its accuracy.
-Therefore, when navigating in the Arctic: